Discover paradise at this top rated beach location.

 This is a rare opportunity to stay in a heritage property 500 years old.
 Built before 1550, it is listed Grade II*, the star putting it in the top 7% of all listed buildings.
 The cottage is isolated and quiet, half-way down a lane which leads only to a farm, but is within walking distance (20 - 30 minutes) of the village through a beautiful valley.

 This is the thatched cottage where Mary Norton wrote some of the Borrowers books.
 The cottage has been in the family since it was bought from Mary.
 It is not a buy-to-let and so I have been able to hold prices at previous levels.
-It has not been gentrified and is very much as it was in her time.
-It retains its original rustic charm, with exposed beams, an ancient front door, flagstone-floored kitchen and latched interior doors.
+It has not been gentrified and so retains its original rustic charm, with exposed beams, an ancient front door, flagstone-floored kitchen and latched interior doors.
 It is most enjoyed by those who like long walks in unspoilt countryside, particularly along the South West Coast Path which is only a couple of miles away.

 The main bedroom has a double bed, plus a single bed at the far end.
 The small second bedroom has a single bed (and includes a cot which can be moved).
 The smaller third bedroom leads off the second.
 The cottage will therefore sleep five if the main bedroom is used as a family room, but four people will be more comfortable.